google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

        alt="Screenshot of the chrome://media-engagement page">
   <figcaption>
     <b>Figure 2.</b>
-    TODO: Screenshot of the <i>chrome://media-engagement</i> internal page
+    Screenshot of the <i>chrome://media-engagement</i> internal page
   </figcaption>
 </figure>

 ### Iframe delegation {: #iframe }

-Once an origin has received autoplay permission, it can delegate that permission to iframes via a new HTML attribute:
+Once an origin has received autoplay permission, it can delegate that permission to iframes via a new HTML attribute.
+Check out the [Gesture Delegation API proposal] to learn more.

     <iframe src="myvideo.html" gesture="media">